 8. Cloudy

 This may not be a downside for everyone, but many people enjoy big clear skies at least in the warmer months of the year.
-Unfortunately, Flint has partially to fully cloudy skiesOpens in a new tab. for most of the year.
+Unfortunately, Flint has partially to fully cloudy skies for most of the year.
 The clearest time period is from the end of May through October.
 The clearest month is in August, but the sky is recorded as clear, mostly clear, or partly cloudy 67% of the time.
 The cloudiest part of the year is from October through the end of May, consisting of around 7 months of the year.

 9. Houses Don’t Sell